Workers’ Compensation Insurance in Florida: Everything You Need to Know

-What is Workers Compensation Insurance Florida?
+What is Workers’ Compensation Insurance Florida?

 The Office of Insurance Regulation (OIR) controls the rates, forms, and financial stability for workers’ compensation insurers while providing them essential oversight.
 It aims to keep a competitive and robust market for those who are seeking insurance protection.

-In Florida, the Division of Workers Compensation under the Department of Financial Services is the primary regulator of this policy and makes sure that employees receive the right benefits under the workers comp coverage, which includes the medical, disability, or health benefits.
+In Florida, the Division of Workers Compensation under the Department of Financial Services is the primary regulator of this policy and makes sure that employees receive the right benefits under the workers’ comp coverage, which includes medical, disability, or health benefits.
 They also provide education and resources to the insurance carriers on assessment rates, handling claims, annual maximum comp rates, electronic data exchange or EDI, and other regulated activities.

 How Much Does Workers’ Compensation Insurance Cost in Florida?

-Each state has its own requirements when it comes to workers compensation law.
+Each state has its own requirements when it comes to workers’ compensation law.
 However, they all follow a general concept as to how it works.

 If an employee is injured on the job, the workers’ comp insurance will cover the costs incurred.
 These costs include the hospital or medical bills, ambulance, lost wages, and disability payments.
 After an injury or illness, the employee can file a claim against the employer’s work comp insurance policy.
 When the insurance company has accepted the claims, the worker could receive funds to pay for the medical expenses and disability payment plan.

-How to Buy Workers’ Comp in Florida
+How to Buy Workers’ Comp Insurance in Florida

 Florida has a private market where businesses can buy a worker’s compensation policy from any insurance carrier, broker, or insurance agency.
 These entities must be licensed to write the policy in the state.

 Another way to purchase the compensation worker insurance is to contract with the employee’s leasing company or professional employer organization (PEO).
-The company will be the worker’s legal employer, which will provide a workmen comp policy in exchange for a fee.
+The company will be the worker’s legal employer, which will provide a workman’s comp policy in exchange for a fee.

-Florida Workers Compensation Coverage Requirements
+Florida Workers’ Compensation Coverage Requirements

-Workers’ compensation coverage requirements for employers are based on the industry, the number of employees, and organization type.
+Workers’ compensation coverage requirements for employers are based on the industry, the number of employees, and the organization type.
 The following information is used to determine the coverage requirements for a specific employer, as provided by the Bureau of Compliance.

-Construction Industry.
-In this industry, one or more employees, including the business owner who are corporate officers or LLC members.
+- Construction Industry: In this industry, one or more employees, including the business owner who are corporate officers or LLC members.

-Non-Construction Industry.
-Four or more non-construction business employees, including the business owner(s), the corporate officers, or LLC members.
-Sole proprietors or partners are considered employees only if they want to be included in the business workers compensation coverage and file a form.
+- Non-Construction Industry: Four or more non-construction business employees, including the business owner(s), the corporate officers, or LLC members.
+Sole proprietors or partners are considered employees only if they want to be included in the business workers’ compensation coverage and file a form.

-Agricultural Industry.
-In the agricultural field, six regular employees or twelve seasonal workers are covered.
+- Agricultural Industry: In the agricultural field, six regular employees or twelve seasonal workers are covered.
 Seasonal workers should have 30 days of work during a season but should not exceed a total of 45 days in a calendar year.

-Out of State employers should notify their insurance provider that they are working in Florida.
-If the employer is not providing insurance, the out of state employer will be required to obtain Florida workers’ compensation insurance.
+Out-of-state employers should notify their insurance provider that they are working in Florida.
+If the employer is not providing insurance, the out-of-state employer will be required to obtain Florida workers’ compensation insurance.

-Contractors should ensure that all subcontractors are protected with workers comp coverage before they start their project.
+On the other hand, contractors should ensure that all subcontractors are protected with workers comp coverage before they start their project.

 Exemptions for Non-Construction Companies

-1. Sole Proprietorships or Partnerships
+- Sole Proprietorships or Partnerships

 Corporate officers are considered employees and are included for worker’s compensation coverage if they did not file for and receive an exemption.